jiezhoucs/must-read/notes/pl/2020-UnsafeRust-ICSE20.md

 - call a non-syscall external C function (45%)
 - call an unsafe Rust function (25%)
 - work with C-style pointers (25%)
-- work with SIMI intrinsics (5%)
+- work with SIMD intrinsics (5%)

 #### Core technique
-A extended call graph where each node contains not only the function, but a list of generic type parameters and type substitutions for whose when available.
+A extended call graph where each node contains not only the function, but a list of generic type parameters and type substitutions for those when available.

 ### What are the strengths of this paper?
+- Worked on a potentially dangerous but not yet well-understood problem---how dangerous is encapsulated unsafety?
+This paper does not have a perfect answer for it but it makes good contributions in this direction.

 ### What are the limitations and weaknesses of this paper?
+- It assumes the Rust standard library is safe.
+- For the survey of why developers use unsafe Rust, there were only 20 respondents.

 ### What makes this paper publishable?
 There were no large-scale survey on how unsafe Rust was used by programs before this paper.
 (There are two related survey papers published at the same year.)

 ### What are other solutions and what are the most relevant works?

-#### Related links
+[PLDI'20] **Understanding Memory and Thread Safety Practices and Issues in Real-World Rust Programs** [OPPSLA'20] **How Do Programmers Use Unsafe Rust?**
+[TOSEM'21] **Memory-Safety Challenge Considered Solved?
+An In-Depth Study with All Rust CVEs**

 ### Thing(s) that I like particularly about this paper.

 ### What is the take-away message from this paper?
+Unsafe Rust is used more often than ideal.

 ### Other comments